fontys-intersect/fontys-intersect-2020/cases/smartscreen.md

 ## Bibliography (APA)

-- the** document for the research of known vulnerabilities %TODO%
+- the** document for the research of known vulnerabilities <!--TODO% -->

 ## Appendix